Shoporama Tracking Engine: Server-side tracking for all major platforms

 Used for: Snap ads targeting younger audiences.

-- API Token - activates the Snapchat Conversion API, created in Snapchat Ads Manager
+- API Token — activates the Snapchat Conversions API; created in Snapchat Ads Manager

 TikTok

-- Access Token - activates the TikTok Events API, created in TikTok Ads Manager
+- Access Token — enables the TikTok Events API; created in TikTok Ads Manager

-Used for: B2B ads, targeting job titles, industries and companies.
+Used for: B2B ads, targeting by job titles, industries, and companies.

 - LinkedIn Insight Tag ID — a number such as 1234567, found in LinkedIn Campaign Manager

-- You don't lose conversions to iOS restrictions, ad-blockers or browser tracking protection
+- You won’t lose conversions due to iOS restrictions, ad blockers, or browser tracking protection

-- Match quality increases because server-side events can include more customer information (with consent)
+- Match quality improves because server-side events can include more customer information (with consent)

-We always recommend creating and entering an access token if the platform offers it.
+We always recommend creating and entering an access token if the platform offers this feature.

 Offline conversions for Google Ads and Microsoft Ads

-The tracking engine automatically generates a CSV file of your purchases for Google Ads and Microsoft Ads to download.
-This ensures that the platform gets all sales, even when something went wrong with pixel tracking.
+The tracking engine automatically generates a CSV file containing your purchases, which Google Ads and Microsoft Ads can retrieve.
+This ensures that the platform receives all sales, even when pixel tracking fails.

 Google Ads offline conversions

-- Invite ads@shoporama.dk as an administrator with the highest privilege level to your Google Ads account
+- Invite ads@shoporama.dk as an administrator with the highest permission level to your Google Ads account

 - Enter the Customer ID (find yours in Google’s guide)

-- If you manage the account via a Manager Account (MCC), also enter the Operating Customer ID
+- If you manage the account through an MCC (Manager Account), also enter the Operating Customer ID

-- Configure Google Ads to retrieve the CSV file from the link shown in admin (username ads and the password shown on the page)
+- Configure Google Ads to retrieve the CSV file from the link displayed in the admin console (use the username “ads” and the password shown on the page)

-The conversion point will only start receiving data approximately 6 hours after creation and only after we have accepted the invitation to the account.
+The conversion point will not begin receiving data until approximately 6 hours after creation, and only after we have accepted the invitation to the account.

-Microsoft Ads uses the same principle: a CSV file with your purchases, which Microsoft either downloads automatically or you upload manually.
-On the Shop → Tracking page, you'll find the link to the CSV file and the password you need to use in Microsoft Ads.
+Microsoft Ads uses the same principle: a CSV file containing your purchases, which Microsoft either retrieves automatically or you upload manually.
+On the Webshop → Tracking page, you’ll find the link to the CSV file and the password you’ll need in Microsoft Ads.

-The tracking engine synchronizes your settings and DNS status to Shoporama's tracking infrastructure once an hour if there are any changes.
-On the Online store → Tracking page, you can see the time of the last synchronization.
+The tracking engine synchronizes your settings and DNS status with Shoporama’s tracking infrastructure once an hour if there are any changes.
+On the Webshop → Tracking page, you can see the time of the most recent synchronization.

-If you've changed a pixel key or DNS record and data doesn't seem to be coming through, it's always a good idea to check when the last sync took place.
+If you’ve changed a pixel key or DNS record and the data doesn’t seem to be coming through, it’s always a good idea to check when the last synchronization took place.

 Do I need to remove my existing tracking when I activate the module?

-Yes, you do.
-If you already have Facebook pixels, Google tags or GA4 manually inserted in Theme or Google Tag Manager, you should remove them when you activate the Shoporama module.
-Otherwise, you risk double-tracking, where each purchase is recorded twice and your ROAS looks artificially high.
+Yes.
+If you’ve already manually added Facebook pixels, Google tags, or GA4 to your theme or Google Tag Manager, you should remove them when you activate the Shoporama module.
+Otherwise, you risk double tracking, where each purchase is recorded twice and your ROAS appears artificially high.

 How much does it actually cost?

-The current monthly price is shown in the admin on Online Shop → Tracking, right when you open the page.
-It's a flat monthly price regardless of how many platforms you send data to or how many orders you have.
+The current monthly price is displayed in the admin panel under Webshop → Tracking, right when you open the page.
+It’s a flat monthly fee regardless of how many platforms you send data to or how many orders you have.

-My DNS status is "Not created" even though I have created records - now what?
+My DNS status is “Not set up” even though I’ve created records—what should I do?

 DNS changes can take up to 24 hours to propagate.
-First, check that the A record and CNAME record match the values in admin exactly (without extra periods or spaces).
-If the status still does not change to Clear after 24 hours, write to support@shoporama.dk and we will check DNS from our side.
+First, check that the A record and CNAME record exactly match the values in the admin panel (without any extra periods or spaces).
+If the status still hasn’t changed to “Ready” after 24 hours, please email support@shoporama.dk, and we’ll check the DNS on our end.

-The tracking engine is developed together with 1260 A/S, but data about your customers and purchases is sent directly from Shoporama's servers to the advertising platforms you have chosen.
+The tracking engine was developed in collaboration with 1260 A/S, but data about your customers and purchases is sent directly from Shoporama’s servers to the advertising platforms you’ve selected.
 The agency does not handle your conversion data.
-1260 A/S has helped build the engine itself so that it follows best practice for modern e-commerce tracking.
+1260 A/S helped build the engine itself, ensuring it follows best practices for modern e-commerce tracking.

 Can I send data to my own Google Tag Manager?

-My theme uses AJAX for cart and search - does the module still send the right events?
+My theme uses AJAX for the cart and search—does the module still send the correct events?

 What happens to tracking if the customer rejects cookies?

-If you have Consent Mode enabled and your cookie banner is set up correctly, the module will not send marketing events to Facebook, Google, etc. when the customer has declined consent.
-Google receives an aggregated "consent denied" signal, which they use to model missing conversions.
-This is the legal way to handle it under GDPR.
+If you’ve enabled Consent Mode and your cookie banner is set up correctly, the module won’t send marketing events to Facebook, Google, and others when the customer has denied consent.
+Google receives an aggregated “consent denied” signal, which they use to model missed conversions.
+This is the legally compliant way to handle this under the GDPR.

 Can I turn off the tracking engine again?